 Heed the Results

-The biggest problem with customer development is when the process is competed and no one pays attention to what it discovered.
+The biggest problem with customer development is when the process is completed and no one pays attention to what it discovered.
 Perhaps there is so much love for the product that people refuse to change anything about it, even if those changes will make it more marketable.
-Don’t let personal bias cloud your judgement and doom your startup.
+Don’t let personal bias cloud your judgment and doom your startup.
 Use startup project management tools to make implementation plans and execute those changes.

 The process of customer development is one more project that you must plan, monitor and report on to make sure your product or service is a success.
 Like any project, it requires the right tools to keep track of all that data and make sure you’re adhering to schedule.
-ProjectManager.com is a cloud-based project management software that gives you the real-time features you need to accurately control the process.
+ProjectManager is a cloud-based project management software that gives you the real-time features you need to accurately control the process.
 See for yourself by taking this free 30-day trial today.